PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Design a pure indexed SPP candidate that validates both Concat/affine/Conv islands and all constants before any mutation; add shared-constant copy-on-write characterization before changing production behavior.
-3. Apply graph and layout changes through shared `ModelIRGraphIndex` and `LayoutState`, register one stable ordered runner, and replace all seven raw production calls while retaining the compatibility wrapper.
-4. Run focused architecture/efficiency gates, sequential Tier 1
+2. Add a compact success fixture and complete fan-out/public/permutation/axis/ rank no-op boundaries for `_optimize_transpose_pre_concat_ndhwc_chains`, preserving production code.
-   `superpoint.onnx -tb flatbuffer_direct -cotof`, and the full direct gate;
-   then commit and push the indexed checkpoint.
+3. Run the focused characterization and full direct gate, then commit and push before mechanically extracting the complete matcher.
+4. Continue with exact-AST mechanical extraction and only then design its indexed candidate and stable runner as separate checkpoints.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain